Approved codes of practice, guidance and regulations. How do they relate to each other.

 This is a shortened way of saying that the cost in money or time to reduce the risk should be proportionate to the risk involved.
 I.e. If all options have been explored and it is technically impossible to eliminate the risk completely, reduce the risk further, or would cost a dissproportionate amount of money then the risk should be managed as best as possible.

 In this case, what the law would expect is management of the risk and good old common sense.
 In other words, assess the risks involved and adopt measures to sensibly manage the risk.
 Common sense applied to common problems.

 The Management of Health and Safety at Work Regulations 1999 (the Management Regulations) is just that.
-The proven management and robust interest in the health and safety of the work place and its activities.
+The proven management of health and safety in the work place.

-Employers with five or more employees need to record the significant findings of the risk assessment and the control measures put in place.
+Employers with five or more employees have a duty to record the significant findings of the risk assessment and the control measures put in place.

 Risk assessments don’t need to be complex documents, especially in low risk activities such as offices and call centres for example.